googlearchive/appengine-endpoints-helloendpoints-android/README.md

 with the location of your deployed API. `DEFAULT_ROOT_URL` should include your App Engine app ID.

-## At this point you can deploy the app and all anonymous API calls will work.
+***NOTE: At this point you can deploy the app and all anonymous API calls will work.
-## The authenticated API call will not work; continue on to configure the
-## Android application to securely communicate with your backend sample.
+The authenticated API call will not work; continue on to configure the Android application to securely communicate with your backend sample.***

 1. Register an Android Application to access your Google Cloud Endpoints backend project.